Kseniase/awesome-ai-literacy/README.md

 # awesome-ai-literacy
 A curated collection of frameworks, tools, and activities for AI literacy.
-Inspired by awesome-machine-learning.
+Inspired by [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning).
+Started in August 2025, still under construction.
 Contributions welcome!

 ---